LucianoBbp/odin-recipes/README.md

 # odin-recipes
-A recipie website from the Odin Project curriculum on html founations
+A recipie website from the Odin Project curriculum on html foundations